tsedio/tsed-vite-react-movies-demo/docs/readme.md

 }
 ```

 We use tailwindcss to style the page.
-You can use any other CSS framework.
 Add the following code to the `packages/app/src/renderer/_default.page.server.tsx` file to import the tailwindcss stylesheet:

 ```html
 <html lang="en">